Patent Bet Explained

 Patent Bet Example

-There are 3 football matches in the following schedule:
+There are 3 football matches you want to wager on:

 Patent Bet Strategy